MaximeMonnier/Floppy-bird/README.md

 ## How does it work

-This game is a clone of "Flappy-Bird" than you con open in your browser and play with a views like on mobile.
+This game is a clone of "Flappy-Bird" than you can open in your browser and play with a views like on mobile.

 ## Customization

-To change the parameter of the Game changes the "general settings `line 7`" in `script. js` `const gravity = 0.8;`
+To change the parameter of the Game changes the "general settings `line 7`" in `script. js`

+`const gravity = 0.8;`

 Change the gravity